 While in many cases ex-breeding dogs would appear to overcome the fears and adopt more ‘normal’ behaviour, this is sadly not always the case.
 Julia, for example, described how despite three years living in a loving home, her friend’s ex-breeding dog, “...just sort of exists, really…she never really came back from her time in the puppy farm…”.
 Similarly, Deanna described how her dog, who had recently died, was traumatised right until her death: “I had her for seven years, and she was terrified of me, of everything.
 All the way through”.
 Indeed, as Mark, who runs an animal rescue, observed, in many cases ex-breeding dogs have “...no flight anymore.
 They have literally given up in life…They accept their fate”.

 This extreme fear response was manifested in a number of ways, all of which approximate those classified as ‘fearful’ on the protocol used by the Perdue researchers.
-Primarily, interviewees related how their dogs were reluctant to be handled, and in some cases that their skin would ‘crawl’ if touched (‘trembling/shaking’, ‘hard body’, and/or ‘hackles raised’ [piloerection]).
+Primarily, interviewees related how their dogs were reluctant to be handled, and in some cases that their skin would ‘crawl’ if touched.
 According to Paula, her dog “...tolerated being touched, but you could see her physically not flinch, but you could see her skin almost recoil from human touch, because it hadn't had a good connotation up to that stage”.
 Likewise, Julia described how she called her dog “‘[Heidi] the Untouchable’, because she just did not want to be touched”, adding that she “...had [her] for six-and-a-half years, and she never wanted to be touched, even right to the end.
 She never came round”.
-Indeed, two interviewees related how their dogs defecated with fear when they first attempted to pick them up, while, according to a third, her dog “would mess herself on walks” if they met other dogs or people.
+Indeed, three interviewees related how their dogs defecated with fear when they first attempted to pick them up, while, according to a third, her dog “would mess herself on walks” if they met other dogs or people.

-Linked with this, interviewees also described how their dogs expressed fear by cowering and avoiding eye contact with humans (‘attempt to hide’, ‘attempt to escape’, and/or ‘crouched, slinking body posture’).
-In particular, they frequently used the phrase ‘shut down’ to describe their dogs behaviour: a phrase signifying a high degree of emotional disengagement from their surroundings in response to traumatic experiences (‘freeze’, ‘catatonic’).
-When Alyson first brought her dog home, “she spent the first 3 weeks…literally sat in the corner of a room, shut down.
-[She] wouldn't make eye contact.
-You just couldn't handle her in any way”.
-Chloe told a similar story in relation to her dog:
+Linked with this, interviewees also described how their dogs expressed fear by cowering and avoiding eye contact with humans.
+In particular, they frequently used the phrase ‘shut down’ to describe their dogs’ behaviour: a phrase signifying a high degree of emotional disengagement from their surroundings in response to traumatic experiences.
+When Chloe first brought her dog home,

 She wouldn't make eye contact.
 She was very shut down.
 She just sat and she sort of cowered in corners.
 I had a crate for her to go in, and she would sort of go in that and she just looked as if she wanted to apologise for her very existence.